In This Guide

 - Deny overrides Allow: In IAM, an explicit Deny statement always overrides any Allow.
 Use this to add guardrails for sensitive resources regardless of other policies attached.

 IAM is the most important service in AWS that developers consistently get wrong.
 Not because it is complicated in theory, but because the natural impulse when you hit an "Access Denied" error is to add more permissions — often far more than you need — until it works.
-That impulse, repeated across a codebase, creates a permission sprawl that makes your cloud environment brittle and your security posture weak.
+That impulse, repeated across a codebase, creates permission sprawl that makes your cloud environment brittle and your security posture weak.

 This guide explains IAM clearly: what each concept means, why roles are better than users for application access, how policies are evaluated, and the patterns you should follow to avoid the most common mistakes.